Fine Art Sale

 Giving your paintings a global audience…

 Our Fine Art sales take place four times a year.
-Here is a link to our auction calendar.
-Each sale is expertly catalogued and photographed by one of our specialists for our online catalogue which reaches a global audience.
+Please check our auction calendar for dates.
+Each sale is expertly catalogued and photographed by one of our specialists.
+Our online catalogues reach an international audience via sophisticated global bidding technology.
 We also produce a glossy catalogue for our clients.
 The online catalogue is available to view on the-saleroom.com approximately 10 days before the sale.
 Please contact our offices if you have paintings, prints or sculpture you would like to sell.

 Some recent favourites